dpwgc/easierweb/README.md

 }
 ```

-* the framework default use json format to process request and response data
+* framework default use json format to process request and response data
 * if you want to change the format, you can use the plugin, framework comes with multiple plug-ins
-* use method `SetEasyHandlePlugins` to set up the plug-ins
+* use method 'SetEasyHandlePlugins' to set up the plug-ins

 ```go
 // use xml format to process request and response data (global configuration, takes effect for all api)